Council pulls livestream after offensive subtitle blunder

 It was back online within an hour with the subtitles removed.

-Councillors had just received a health and safety report which included a demonstration about how it would be using raping antigen tests (RATS) when the video was abruptly replaced with a serene image of a family sitting on a park bench with their small dog.
+Councillors had just received a health and safety report which included a demonstration about how it would be using rapid antigen tests (RATs) when the video was abruptly replaced with a serene image of a family sitting on a park bench with their small dog.

 The staff member has just made comments that people could "check in with a RAT test", but this was translated in a subtitle as "chicken rape".
 The words RAT test were also misconstrued as "rape kit".